-By the nilpotent orbit theorem, degenerating Hodge structures over a product of the punctured disks are asymptotically approximated by nilpotent orbits.
-The limit point $\fil_{\infty}$ of a nilpotent orbit in direction of the imaginary part is in the boundary $\bd{(D)}$ in the compact dual $\check{D}$, which is called {\it the reduced limit}.
-If the real orbit $G_{\RR}\fil_{\infty}\subset\bd{(D)}$ is one-codimensional, it is called a minimal degeneration.
-For example, if $D$ is the period domain for the quintic-mirror family, the variation of Hodge structure around the conifold point is a minimal degeneration (see Example \ref{Sp4}).
+By the nilpotent orbit theorem \cite{S}, degenerating Hodge structures over a product of punctured disks are asymptotically approximated by nilpotent orbits.
+A nilpotent orbit is generated by a pair consisting of $N\in \frakg_{\RR}$ and $\fil\in \check{D}$, and the limit point $\lim_{\Im{(z)}\to\infty}\exp{(zN)}=:\fil_{\infty}\in\check{D}$, which is called the reduced limit, is in a boundary $G_{\RR}$-orbit.
+A boundary $G_{\RR}$-orbit is said to be poralizable if it is a $G_{\RR}$-orbit of a reduced limit.
+Remark that {\it not} every boundary $G_{\RR}$-orbits are polarizable.

-On the other hand, for any one-codimensional $G_{\RR}$-orbit $\calO$ in $\bd{(D)}$, there exists a nilpotent orbit such that $\calO=G_{\RR}\fil_{\infty}$ with the associated reduced limit $\fil_{\infty}$ by Green, Griffiths and Kerr \cite{G} and Kerr and Pearlstein \cite{KP}.
-Moreover, type of Hodge numbers of the limit mixed Hodge structures associated with minimal degeneration is determined by Green, Griffiths and Robles \cite{GGR}.
-We prove that every point in a one-codimensional $G_{\RR}$-orbit in $\bd{(D)}$ is pseudoconcave boundary point of $D$ if the Hodge numbers of the associated limit mixed Hodge structure satisfies a certain condition (Proposition \ref{prop-per}).
+Green, Griffiths and Kerr \cite{G} and Kerr and Pearlstein \cite{KP} showed that any codimension-one boundary $G_{\RR}$-orbit $\calO$ is polarizable.
+We then have a nilpotent orbit $(N,\fil)$ so that the reduced limit $\fil_{\infty}$ is in $\calO$, which is called a {\it minimal degeneration}.
+Minimal degenerations are studied by Green, Griffiths and Robles \cite{GGR}.
+In Theorem \ref{prop-per}, we will give a sufficient condition of $(N,\fil)$ for $\calO$ to be a pseudoconcave boundary orbit examining minimal degenerations.